WenJinfeng/SlsDetector_ConfigurationDetection/README.md

 ## Evaluation Dataset

-We construct this evalution dataset (in the directory "EvaluationDateset") including configuration files without errors, configuration files with real-world errors, and configuration files with injected errors.
+We construct this evaluation dataset (in the directory "EvaluationDateset") including configuration files without errors, configuration files with real-world errors, and configuration files with injected errors.

 - The directory "configurations without errors" contains 52 correct configuration files, where 26 (naming from case 1 to case 26) are used to evaluate error-free configurations, while the remaining 26  (naming from case 27 to case 52) are reserved for generating configurations with injected errors.
-    - The detailed information of these configuration files are described in the file "correct configurations.xlsx".
+    - The detailed information of these configuration files is described in the file "correct configurations.xlsx".
 - The directory "configurations with real-world errors" contains 58 configuration files with real-world misconfigurations from GitHub.
     - The specific links of these configuration problems are provided in the file "realworld problem information.xlsx".
 - The directory "configurations with injected errors" contains 26 configuration files with injected errors (case 27 to case 52).